Down Syndrome Test

 It should be noted that this is a screening procedure.
 It is not a diagnostic test.
 However, although it does not totally replace more invasive diagnostic information gathering from chorionic villus sampling or amniocentesis, it can help expectant mothers avoid undergoing these procedures when it is not necessary.

 Invasive procedures such as chorionic villus sampling and amniocentesis are often used to detect Down syndrome.
 Because they are invasive, there is a small element of risk, particularly with the needle that must be inserted to perform amniocentesis.
 If the result from our non-invasive test is positive, your healthcare practitioner may recommend diagnostic tests to be absolutely sure of the diagnosis.
 However, our test is so sensitive and so accurate, that if the results indicate a low to almost no probability of Down syndrome, then it is very unlikely that any further diagnostic testing will be required.
-Our prenatal, non-invasive procedure can be carried out by all expectant mothers including those expecting twins.
+Our prenatal, non-invasive procedure can be carried out by all expectant mothers including those expecting twins and egg donors.

 What Are the Chances of Bearing a Child with Down Syndrome?

 The condition appears across all cultures, classes and ethnic groupings.
 It is not considered to be a hereditary condition, and only about 1% of Down syndrome births have any kind of hereditary element.
 Age is, however, a significant factor.
 Older mothers tend to have more Down syndrome births.
 A woman aged 35 has a likelihood of about one in some 350 of producing a child that has Down syndrome.
 When women reach 40 years of age, their risk of having a child with Down syndrome goes up to almost 1%.